The scary sauce that never was

 For a minute I was about to give up on the idea.
 I'm not taking any risks on a Wednesday night.
 What will my husband think of a botched dinner?

 But then I pulled myself together: Look, you have made it before, you know it's not really that scary at all.
 It's delicious and it's exactly what you fancy right now.
 What is the worst that can happen?
-(Fact: a curdled sauce still tastes delicious.)
-Why on earth would you allow a recipe to put you off?!
+Fact: a curdled sauce still tastes delicious.

-Of course it was delicious!
-And no, it didn't take ages to make, and it didn't go wrong.
+So I did it: I made my sauce, and it was delicious!
+And no, it wasn't difficult, and it didn't go wrong.

 ---